Mary C. Bingham Seminar & Thomas D. Clark Lectureship

 Every other year, the Center holds an open competition among University of Kentucky faculty who wish to offer a special humanities-oriented seminar that includes a travel experience.
 Ten students are then selected by way of competitive application for participation in this 300-level seminar.
 The Bingham Seminar in the Humanities provides faculty and students a chance to explore a subject not in the university's regular course offerings and to do so on-site, since the seminar provides funding to offset the cost of two to four weeks' study either in the US or abroad.
-The seminar meets on campus according to a regular course pattern during spring term, and then the travel portion typically begins in May, not long after final exam week.
+The seminar meets on campus according to a regular course pattern during spring term, and then the travel portion may take part over spring break, or begin in May, not long after final exam week

 - Research and study grant: $4,000.00

 - Travel expenses grant: up to $2,000.00

 Based on an enrollment of 10 students, we provide the following:

 - Students and faculty should visit the UK Education Abroad (EA) website for more information about international education programming.
 The Bingham Seminar is offered in coordination with the Education Abroad office.
 Students, please note that Education Abroad provides scholarships to UK students and has excellent information on a wide range of external funding opportunities, too.
 Bingham Seminar participants are highly encouraged to apply for EA support.
 Specific deadlines apply and many are quite early.

 - The seminar also includes the Thomas D. Clark Lectureship in the Humanities, which allows the seminar instructor to invite a distinguished person in the field of study to offer two lectures, one for the public and the other for the seminar.
 The Clark Lectureship provides an honorarium of up to $2,000 and also covers transportation and lodging expenses of the speaker.